-Top 20 highest earning Call of Duty: Warzone players | Dexerto.com
+Top 20 highest earning Call of Duty: Warzone players - Dexerto

-With Call of Duty: Warzone looking like the next big thing in the battle royale world, we take a look at the top 20 highest earning players, in terms of total tournament winnings.
+With Call of Duty: Warzone continuing to look like the premier title in the battle royale world, we take a look at the top 20 highest earning players, as of October 28, 2020, in terms of total tournament winnings.

-Competitive Warzone is still finding its footing, but that hasn't stopped some players breaking away from the pack within the first few tournaments.
-We've seen incredible new world records set, and a host of celebrities try their hand at CoD's second battle royale effort.
+Competitive Warzone has found its footing and run confidently to the top of Twitch’s viewership on a weekly basis.
+Months after the game’s March 2020 debut, some players have stood out from the pack and made an impressive salary’s worth of prize winnings.
+We’ve seen incredible new world records set, a host of celebrities get involved, and a variety of high-stakes, big-bucks tournaments.

 Using data from esportsearnings.com, we take a look at the top 20 Warzone players in terms of tournament winnings.
 We’ll take a more in depth look at the top 3, and then provide a full list of the top 20.

-Hot on the heels of Vikkstar is Jordan 'HusKerrs' Thomas, a battle royale star who has also held a number of Warzone world records.
-He previously made a name for himself in both Black Ops 4's Blackout and Apex Legends, but has recently transitioned over to Warzone.
+Jordan ‘HusKerrs’ Thomas is a battle royale star who has also held a number of Warzone world records.
+He previously made a name for himself in both Black Ops 4’s Blackout and Apex Legends, but has since transitioned over to Warzone.
+And that transition has proved immensely profitable, as the calm, collected gamer has become the first Warzone player to collect over $100,000 in tournament winnings.

-At an impressive $36,066 total tournament winnings, he is the closest competitor to Vikkstar, and one of the world's best when it comes to CoD's sophomore battle royale effort.
+As easily the most consistent player on Verdansk, HusKerrs shoots straight, rotates with vehicles, and practically never loses his head amid pressure.
+That mentality complements his skill, resulting in numerous Warzone titles.

+Even if you just added his winnings from one week of tournaments (in which he won Vikkstar’s Warzone Showdown and came second in Twitch Rivals‘ tourney), he would be No. 15 on the list.
+Beastly.

 |No.